apaleyes/code-gen-sensitivity/README.md

 ```

 Guided tour:
-* [augmentation_test](augmentation_test.py) and [code_distance_test](code_distance_test.py) showcase key dependencies: NLPaug library we use to augment prompts, and TSED method we use to calculate code distance. [dataset](dataset.yml) provides some data for the latter test.
+* Any *_test file is just a snippet for trying some package/API.
+For example, [augmentation_test](augmentation_test.py) showcases NLPaug library we use to augment prompts
+* [dataset](dataset.yml) provides some testing data.
 * [multi-stage-pipeline](multi-stage-pipeline.txt) is and example of what multi-stage code generate pipeline with LLM could look like.
-It was created with ChatGPT.
+It was created with ChatGPT UI.
-* [Gemini test](gemini_augmentation_test.py) does the augment-generate-measure test using Google's Gemini.
-It saves a csv file that [analysis](analysis.ipynb) looks at.
+* [Main experiment](main_experiment.py) implements an experiment that measures an LLM's sensitivity.
+It saves a csv file that [analysis](analysis.ipynb) looks at. `models` folder implements intefaces for calling LLM model APIs.